 What is Deferred Compensation?

-Deferred compensation is a portion of an employee’s pay that is set aside to be reimbursed at a later period.
-This might take the shape of a pension, retirement plan, or bonus scheme.
+A deferred compensation plan is like a paycheck savings account (It is a portion of an employee’s pay that is set aside to be reimbursed at a later period.)
+Instead of getting part of your pay now, you agree to receive it later, usually when you retire.
+This can help you save more for the future and potentially reduce your taxes in the short term.
 The main benefit here is that the income is not taxed until it is received, which provides enormous tax deferral advantages.

 How Does Deferred Compensation Work?